Birch Mattress Overview

-This mattress is most ideal for back and stomach sleepers because of how firm it is.
+This mattress is ideal for back and stomach sleepers because of how firm it is.
 If you sleep predominantly on your stomach or back, you’ll need something firm to keep your spine from sinking into the mattress, and we think Birch does the trick.

 When it comes to side sleepers, it will largely depend on your weight.
 If you’re over 250 lbs, you’ll be fine.
 But if you’re a petite side sleeper, you might want to consider the Birch Mattress Topper.
 It costs an extra $400 for a queen-size, but it’ll make the bed feel softer for somebody who doesn’t exert a ton of pressure into the mattress.

 If you’re petite and spending an extra $400 is out of the question, take a look at our post regarding the Best Soft & Plush Mattresses.

 Aside from your sleeper type, the other important factor you must consider when you purchase a mattress is your weight.

 Birch mattress accommodates all body types since it contains both foam and coils.
-It also helps that the mattress is on the firmer side because heavy sleepers will lay more on top the bed rather than in it.
+It also helps that the mattress is on the firmer side because heavy sleepers will lay more on top of the bed rather than in it.